-- A student commuting from the primary home of their parents (within a reasonable distance).
+- A student commuting from the primary home of a parent (within 50 miles).

 - A student who is married.

-- A student who is 24 years of age or older prior to the start of the fall semester.
+- A student who is 23 years of age or older prior to the start of the semester.

 - A custodial parent.

-Approval for off-campus residency is granted by the director of residence life.
+Approval for off-campus residency is granted by the director of residence life and must be requested by filling out the “Request To Live-Off Campus form” found on my.bluffton.edu under the student life or admissions tabs.
+Students need to complete the form each academic year.
 Once granted, permission to live off-campus is only valid so long as the reason for the original approval exists.
 Any change of status, during the period of off-campus approval, may nullify the decision, thus requiring that student to be invoiced for room and board.
 Students supplying false information to obtain off-campus residency will be held accountable through the Bluffton University conduct process.